Mahmudullah: Chattogram Challengers

 In November 2019, he was selected to play for the Chattogram Challengers in the 2019–20 Bangladesh Premier League.
 Mahmudullah scored 201 runs in 7 innings with 1 fifty.
 With the ball in hand, he took 3 wickets.

 Minister Group Dhaka

 In the 2021–22 Bangladesh Premier League, Mahmudullah scored 255 runs in 8 innings with 1 half-century playing for the Minister Group Dhaka.
 He also took 3 wickets with his best being 1/5.

 Fortune Barishal

 In the 2023 edition, Mahmudullah played for Fortune Barishal.
 He scored 208 runs in 12 innings.

 In the 2024 Bangladesh Premier League he was retained by Fortune Barishal.
 He scored 237 runs in 13 innings with 2 half-centuries.

 In the next season he was again named in the Fortune Barishal squad, following the draft for the 2025 Bangladesh Premier League players' draft.
 He scored 206 runs in 8 innings with 2 half-centuries.
 He also took 1 wickets with his best being 1/6.

+Rangpur Riders

+On 30 November 2025, in the 2026 BPL Auction he was bought by Rangpur Riders for ৳35 lakh.